Eesti keeles

 Culture and education

 A Culture, Education, Science and Sports Agreement was signed in 1994 and came into force in September 1999.
-The agreement is the foundation for actual co-operation between the two countries in these fields.
+The agreement is the foundation for co-operation between the two countries in these fields.

 Turkish has been taught at the University of Tartu since 1993.
-In 1998, on the initiative of the Turkish Ambassador Erkan Gezer, a Turkish-language section was opened at the University of Tartu, financed by the Embassy.
-An agreement is being prepared between the University of Tartu and Bilkent University in which an emphasis will be put on the exchange of students, scientists and lecturers.
+In 1998, on the initiative of the Turkish Ambassador Erkan Gezer, a Turkish-language section was opened at the University of Tartu.
+It was financed by the embassy, who also looked for a lecturer.
+The University of Tartu has been in contact with Bilkent University and is interested in concluding an agreement between the universities that would emphasize the exchange of students, scientists and lecturers.
+In 2000, President Lennart Meri recognized the work of the rector of Bilkent University, Professor Ihsan Doğramacı, awarding him the Cross of Terra Mariana.

 On 3 March 2008, Turkish Ambassador to Estonia Fatma Sule Sovsal and Foreign Minister Urmas Paet opened the exhibit “They Believed in Turkey” ("Nad uskusid Türgisse") in the National Library.